Stourbridge News

 The Stourbridge News is a local free newspaper which serves the Stourbridge area of the West Midlands, England, circulating in the town itself and the surrounding communities of Amblecote, Hagley, Lye, Pedmore, and Wordsley.
-Originally The County Express, it has been in circulation since February 1985, and has an approximate readership of 55,000.
+Originally The County Express, it has been in circulation since February 1985.

 Staff and journalists

 Past journalists include Lyn Alderson who was a journalist for over 20 years.
 Another journalist that had longevity with the paper was Dennis Elwell.
 He spent 30 years at the Stourbridge News.
 He died in 2014 aged 84.